lucatoldo/Benchmarking-Generative-AI-for-Drug-Safety-Using-SAP-AI-Launchpad/README.md

   here are all the detailed logs, and the intermediate SQLite formatted results
 - evaluation_result
   this folder contains the final output, results.db and as well the modified version obtained applying the various SQL statements as in the blog, using the DBBrowser for SQL (results.sqbpro)
+## Deep analysis
+All SQL used to do a deep analysis of the results.db is stored in the file SQL for deep analysis.md